 <Major activities in FY March 2014>

 - In April and October 2013, leaders of Hiroshima University, the Hiroshima Industrial Promotion Organization and government authorities gathered together with Mazda under one roof.
 These leaders held discussions and shared information on the progress made in collaborative research activities and subsidized projects, and then reached an agreement on the activity plan for FY March 2015.
-In FY March 2014, a regular working-level meeting was launched between governmental authorities and Mazda, as a new process that enables the results of discussions on specific issues and measures to be presented to the top management of the Company.
+In FY March 2014, a regular working-level meeting was launched between governmental authorities and Mazda, as a new process that enables the results of discussions on specific issues and measures to be presented to the senior management of the Company.

-- As part of its efforts to disseminate the Company's information to other regions, Mazda organized business-matching meetings, in which information on technological needs and seeds was exchanged between suppliers, universities and public research institutes.
+- As part of its efforts to disseminate the Company's information to local society, Mazda organized business-matching meetings, in which information on technological needs and seeds was exchanged between suppliers, universities and public research institutes.
 As a result, 31 potential joint research projects were identified.
-In addition to the Chugoku region, Mazda also held meetings to disseminate information on technological needs, technology exhibitions, and business-matching meetings in the Chubu region (Gifu, Aichi and Mie Prefectures) and the Shikoku region (Kagawa Prefecture), thereby strengthening the Company's collaborative ties with other regions.
+In addition to the Chugoku region, Mazda also held meetings to disclose information on technological needs, technology exhibitions, and business-matching meetings in the Chubu region (Gifu, Aichi and Mie Prefectures) and the Shikoku region (Kagawa Prefecture), thereby strengthening the Company's collaborative ties with other regions.
 (In FY March 2015, Mazda intends to expand these activities to still more regions/areas.)

 Mazda's Technical Research Center has long collaborated with the Graduate School of Engineering, Hiroshima University, conducting research primarily into advanced automotive technologies.
 In February 2011, the two parties concluded a comprehensive collaboration agreement, which substantially expanded the range of partnerships in the fields of product development and production, social sciences such as planning, management and marketing, and personnel exchange and human resource development.

-In FY March 2014, the Collaboration and Partnership Promotion Committee, a body comprising members from both Mazda and Hiroshima University, held two meetings (in July and ecember).
+In FY March 2014, the Collaboration and Partnership Promotion Committee, a body comprising members from both Mazda and Hiroshima University, held two meetings (in July and December).
 At these meetings, the Committee members had lively discussions on topics such as progress in joint research projects, proposals of specific measures to strengthen cooperation, and the promotion of personnel exchanges between Mazda and the university.

 In FY March 2014, Mazda and Hiroshima University implemented 34 joint research projects.
 As part of these projects, Mazda accepted 10 students for internship at its seven divisions, providing them with an opportunity to see firsthand how engineers address various issues that arise in the process of business activity.